Versioning & migration of components of an Integration Flow in SAP Cloud Integration’s Web Application

 Image 2: Info icon on the component

 Image 3: Version shown in the Technical Information popup

-It is also very important to understand about “Product Profiles” in SAP Cloud Platform Integration as it is related to versioning of components.
+It is also very important to understand about “Product Profiles” in SAP Cloud Integration as it is related to versioning of components.

 A product profile defines a set of component versions (adapters, flow steps or pools) supported by the target runtime that is available for integration content design.